aaronriekenberg/rust-parallel/README.md

           If $SHELL is set use it else use /bin/sh.

-          Each line line are passed to $SHELL -c <line> as a single argument.
+          Each input line is passed to $SHELL -c <line> as a single argument.

   -h, --help
           Print help (see a summary with '-h')